dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ### Build and upload your local extension

-* Build the extension following the instructions above
+* Build the extension following the instructions above (note only dart2js works: pub run build_runner build web -o build -r)
 * Visit chrome://extensions
 * Toggle "Developer mode" on
 * Click the "Load unpacked" button
-* Select the extension directory: `/dwds/debug_extension/build/web`
+* Select the extension directory: `/dwds/debug_extension/web`

 ### Debug your local extension
 * Click the Extensions puzzle piece, and pin the Dart Debug Extension with the dev icon (unpin the published version so you don't confuse them)